EUROCRYPT 2025

 git clone https://github.com/malb/lattice-estimator/ estimator

 in this directory.
-Skip this if you only intend to use selforthogonal.py
+Skip this if you only intend to use selforthogonal.py.

 Documentation

-and their respective documentation, import it as a module in SageMath and run help:
+To get a list of all functions of e.g. selforthogonal.py and their respective documentation, import it as a module in SageMath and run help:

 sage: import selforthogonal